-Comparison of C++ overload and multimethods Julia¶
+Comparison of C++ overloading and Julia multimethods

-can be overridden for different data types and made to perform different actions depending on the argument list.
-This mechanism is used in "pure OOP languages" (Python, C++ or Delphi), where function and operator overloading is a tool of static polymorphism.
+The function overloading mechanism arose in order to make the work of programmers easier.
+Thanks to him, the square root function sqrt or the addition operator + it can be redefined for different data types and forced to perform different actions depending on the list of arguments.
+This mechanism is used in "pure OOP languages" (Python, C++, or Delphi), in which overloading functions and operators is a tool for static polymorphism.

-Implementation in Julia¶
+Implementation in Julia

 abstract type Pet end